NREL/HPC/docs/Documentation/Applications/vasp.md

 ??? note "Performance Note"

-    The use of OpenMP threads is highly reccomended on a system with as many cores per node as Kestrel.
+    The use of OpenMP threads is highly recommended on a system with as many cores per node as Kestrel.
 Testing of benchmark 2 has shown that OpenMP threads can both increase performance (faster time to solution) as well as scaling:

     ![VASP-sharednodescaling](../../../assets/images/VASP/openmpscaling.png)